-For example, if your product simply doesn't do what it was designed or manufactured for, and your customer suffers a financial loss due to the failure of your product to perform as advertised or intended, your Commercial General Liability
+For example, if your product simply doesn't do what it was manufactured to accomplish, and your customer suffers a financial loss due to the product's failure to perform as you advertised or intended, your Commercial General Liability policy likely will not respond.
+In this scenario, your product didn't cause any bodily injury or property damage, so the coverage under the Commercial General Liability policy simply doesn't apply.

-Other than the bodily injury/property damage limitation, most general liability policies have an exclusion for "impaired property".
+Other than the bodily injury/property damage limitation previously mentioned, most general liability policies have an exclusion for impaired property.
 This means that if your product is a component in another company's product, and the finished product does not function properly because of your faulty component, there is no coverage for any consequential financial loss to the other company.
-If your component can merely be replaced, repaired or removed - and the change fixes the problem - then the exclusion applies and there would be no coverage for the financial loss under your Commercial General Liability policy.
+If your component can merely be replaced, repaired or removed - and the change fixes the problem then the exclusion applies and there would be no coverage for the financial loss under your Commercial General Liability policy.
 However, if the problem cannot be fixed with the replacement, repair or removal of your component, the exclusion would not apply.
-This is because, at that point, your product has essentially caused property damage to the other components, rendering them unusable, and so the Commercial General Liability Insurance will likely respond.
+This is because, at that point, your product has essentially caused property damage to the other components, rendering them unusable, and so the Commercial General Liability will likely respond.

-Manufacturers' Errors & Omissions Insurance can be an effective way to transfer this product liability risk.
-Many years ago, this coverage wasn't readily available, and consumers had to find specialty insurers to provide the forms desired for the appropriate coverage.
+Manufacturers' Errors & Omissions Insurance is an effective way to transfer this product liability risk.
+Many years ago, this coverage wasn't readily available and the consumer needed to seek out specialty insurers to provide the forms desired for the appropriate coverage.
 Today, there are many carriers that can offer this coverage, and it's frequently written in concert with the existing Commercial General Liability coverage through the same insurer.
 Premiums for Manufacturers' Errors & Omissions Insurance are based on the professional experience of the insured, financial stability, the type of product being made and the annual revenue of the insured.